robin-raymond/zax.io/casting.md

 myTypePointerToNothing : MyType*                    // points to nothing

+if myTypePointerToNothing {
+    // safe because the pointer was checked if it points to something
+    // valid (this code will not execute) checkedType := myTypePointerToNothing as MyType&
+}

 myTypePanic1 := myTypePointerToNothing as MyType&   // PANIC AT RUNTIME
 myTypePanic2 := myTypePointerToNothing as &         // PANIC AT RUNTIME